 A couple of days later we appeared at Vazon Bay early in the morning.
 The beach is edged by a high sea wall on which sits a Martello watch tower dating from the Napoleonic wars.

-At one end was a savage looking rocky outcrop and on the high grassy ground overlooking the other end was a fort built, I think, as another defence againt Bonaparte to which the Nazis had added a great deal of concrete during WW2 while the occupying the island .
-It made in interestng backdrop, as did the massive naval observation tower they also built on the headland across the bay .
+At one end was a savage looking rocky outcrop and on the high grassy ground overlooking the other end was a fort built, I think, as another defence against Bonaparte to which the Nazis had added a great deal of concrete during WW2 while occupying the island .
+It made in interesting backdrop, as did the massive naval observation tower they also built on the headland across the bay .

-Down on the sand a diverse assortment of car and motorcyces was already assembling and I vetured forth to signing-on.
+Down on the sand a diverse assortment of car and motorcycles was already assembling and I ventured forth to signing-on.
 There I met club supremo Amos Ozanne who was very friendly and keen that I enjoyed the day.
 However almost the first thing he said was “Why are you wearing fireproofs?” … um, because you have to?
-Apparently not!
+Apparently not.
 In the Channel Islands at the time there was some kind of dispensation from the RAC MSA (as it was) due to the liquid nature of the racing venue.
-Oil skins were the approved racing attire of choice!
+Oil skins were the racing attire of choice!

-I was also supplied with a jovial mechanic/minder/guru, Nev Browning, a vetern racer and a real character, who made sure I was in the right place at the right time and aware of the golden rule: “When you get lapped …” Thanks for the confidence, Nev! “…duck you head down.
+I was also appointed a jovial mechanic/minder/guru, Nev Browning, a veteran racer and a real character, who made sure I was in the right place at the right time and aware of the golden rule: “When you get lapped …” Thanks for the confidence, Nev “…duck you head down.
 OK?”.
 This was a mantra that every person I spoke to kept trotting out:

 “Keep your head down…”

 “Have you got a sponge? ” …eh??